 Nexus is a password-protected site for sharing documents and certain forms, including the CAS travel request form, academic program assessment, and curriculum forms.
 You can access Nexus here.
 You'll need to log into Nexus using your Xavier login credentials.

-Campus news and events are shared on Tuesdays and Fridays in Today at Xavier.
+Campus news and events are shared on Mondays, Wednesdays, and Fridays in Today at Xavier.
 Please watch your email.

 College of Arts and Sciences news and events are shared on Thursdays in the CAS Bulletin.
 Please watch your email.